Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Related Work

-\paragraph{Training-free Approaches for Diffusion Foundation Models} Despite the success of diffusion foundation models in image and video generation, the high computing overhead and large amounts of training data are inevitable bottlenecks when we finetune the foundation models for downstream tasks.
-Recently, the development of training-free approaches provide an excellent trade-off between performance and cost \cite{hertz2022prompt,mokady2023null,tumanyan2023plug,liu2024towards,khachatryan2023text2video,kara2024rave,ni2024ti2v,titov2024guide,feng2024explorative,zhou2024storydiffusion,hou2025training,liang2025looking,liang2025movie,hsiao2025tf}. \citet{hertz2022prompt} introduce prompt-to-prompt method to edit synthetic images by manipulating self-attention maps, which is further extended to real photo editing using null-text inversion \cite{mokady2023null}. \citet{kara2024rave} adapt a pretrained text-guided image editing model for video editing tasks by random noise shuffling.
+\textbf{Training-free Methods for Diffusion Foundation Models}\quad The high computing overhead and large amounts of training data of finetune the foundation models are inevitable bottlenecks for downstream tasks.
+Recently, the development of training-free approaches provide an excellent trade-off between performance and cost \cite{hertz2022prompt,mokady2023null,tumanyan2023plug,liu2024towards,khachatryan2023text2video,kara2024rave,ni2024ti2v,titov2024guide,feng2024explorative,zhou2024storydiffusion,hou2025training,liang2025looking,liang2025movie,hsiao2025tf}.
+Hertz et al. \cite{hertz2022prompt} introduce prompt-to-prompt method to edit synthetic images by manipulating self-attention maps, which is further extended to real photo editing using null-text inversion \cite{mokady2023null}.
+Kara et al. \cite{kara2024rave} adapt a pretrained text-guided image editing model for video editing tasks by random noise shuffling.
 In terms of image-conditioned video generation, the work most related to our method is TI2V-Zero \cite{ni2024ti2v}.
 They duplicate the condition image and synthesize only one video frame in a single denoising process, which enforces the pretrained temporal layer to leverage visual features from the image.
-However, this method suffers from slow inference speed and compounding error. \citet{feng2024explorative} convert an image-to-video model to a bounded-image interpolation model by merging the two separate denoising paths conditioned on the bounded images. \citet{hou2025training} propose to map a single image to 3D point cloud and then synthesize new videos from other viewpoints.
-Existing training-free TI2V methods usually focus on a specific problem setting, such as image animation and interpolation.
-In this work, we make the first attempt to develop a training-free method for various image conditioning settings, with high flexibility in image amounts and positions.
+However, this method suffers from slow inference speed and compounding error.
+Feng et al. \cite{feng2024explorative} convert an image-to-video model to a bounded-image interpolation model by merging the two separate denoising paths conditioned on the bounded images.
+Hou et al. \cite{hou2025training} propose to map a single image to 3D point cloud and then synthesize new videos from other viewpoints.
+Existing training-free TI2V methods usually focus on a specific problem setting.
+We make the first attempt to develop a training-free method for various image conditioning settings, with high flexibility in image amounts and positions.